Delhi Belly (film): Development

-This film was written by Akshat Verma, a Los Angeles based writer, who first wrote the screenplay as a part of his studies at Screenwriting programme at UCLA, under the title Say Cheese.
-Subsequently, after he lost his job as a copywriter in the US, around 2005, he revived the script.
+This film was written by Akshat Verma, a Los Angeles-based writer, who first wrote the screenplay as a part of his Screenwriting programme at UCLA, under the title Say Cheese.
+Subsequently, he lost his job as a copywriter in the US, around 2005, he revived the script.
 Akshat had to compile fifteen drafts before the movie was released.
 It took him more than three years to finish writing the story.
 He visited Mumbai, along with Jim Furgele, to unsuccessfully pitch the film to various film producers, and eventually left after submitting a draft to Aamir Khan Productions.
 The script was thrown into a pile of scripts in Aamir Khan's office, where his wife Kiran Rao randomly found it and shared it with him.
 Aamir then contacted the writer, who was initially hesitant that it might ruin the "clean, family entertainment" tag of Aamir Khan Productions; however, Aamir had produced two A-certificate films before, Peepli Live and Dhobi Ghat.